Urigo/angular-meteor/docs/angular-meteor/client/content/tutorials/socially/angular1/tutorials.socially.angular1.step_14.md

 Now let's add the RSVP functionality so invited users can respond to invitations.

-First let's add a Meteor.method to `parties.js` in the model folder (remember to place it as a property inside the Meteor.methods object):
+First let's add a `Meteor.method   to `parties.js` in the model folder (remember to place it as a property inside the `Meteor.methods` object):

-{{> DiffBox tutorialName="meteor-angular1-socially" step="14.6"}}
+{{> DiffBox tutorialName="meteor-angular1-socially" step="14.7"}}

 The function gets the party's id and the response ('yes', 'maybe' or 'no').

 Like the invite method, first we check for all kinds of validations, then we do the wanted logic.

-Now let's call that function from the partiesList.
+Now let's call that function from the `partiesList` component!

-Add an rsvp scope function to the partiesListCtrl in `partiesList.js`:
+Add the `rsvp` method to the `partiesList` component:

-{{> DiffBox tutorialName="meteor-angular1-socially" step="14.7"}}
+{{> DiffBox tutorialName="meteor-angular1-socially" step="14.8"}}

 and let's add action buttons to call the right rsvp in the HTML.

-Add this code into `parties-list.html` inside the parties list itself (inside the ng-repeat):
+Add this code into `parties-list.html` inside the parties list itself (inside the `ng-repeat`):

-{{> DiffBox tutorialName="meteor-angular1-socially" step="14.8"}}
+{{> DiffBox tutorialName="meteor-angular1-socially" step="14.9"}}

 Now let's display for each party who is coming.

-Just after the code you just added (still inside the parties dir-paginate) add the following code:
+Just after the code you just added (still inside the parties `dir-paginate`) add the following code:

+{{> DiffBox tutorialName="meteor-angular1-socially" step="14.10"}}

+And we will need to implement the `getUserById` method:

-{{> DiffBox tutorialName="meteor-angular1-socially" step="14.9"}}
+{{> DiffBox tutorialName="meteor-angular1-socially" step="14.11"}}

 First, take a look at the use of filter with length to find how many people responded with each response type.

-Then, look at using ng-repeat inside a dir-paginate - ng-repeat on RSVPs inside party from the parties dir-paginate.
+Then, look at using ng-repeat inside a `dir-paginate` - `ng-repeat` on RSVPs inside party from the parties `dir-paginate`.

 Now let's add a list of the users who haven't responded yet just below the code we just added:

-{{> DiffBox tutorialName="meteor-angular1-socially" step="14.10"}}
+{{> DiffBox tutorialName="meteor-angular1-socially" step="14.12"}}

-Again, an ng-repeat inside a dir-paginate.
+Again, an `ng-repeat` inside a `dir-paginate`.
 This time we are calling a function that will give us all the users who haven't responded to that specific party.

-Add that function inside the partiesListCtrl in the `partiesList.js` file:
+Add that function inside the `partiesList` component:

-{{> DiffBox tutorialName="meteor-angular1-socially" step="14.11"}}
+{{> DiffBox tutorialName="meteor-angular1-socially" step="14.13"}}

 Here we are using underscore's `_.filter`, `_.contains` and `_.findWhere` to extract the users who are invited to the party but are not exist in the rsvps array.

-Notice we are doing this check on $scope.users but we haven't initialized it yet in this controller.
-So add this code as well:

-Change

-    $meteor.subscribe('users');

-With:
+And now let's add the users collection to the component:

-{{> DiffBox tutorialName="meteor-angular1-socially" step="14.12"}}
+{{> DiffBox tutorialName="meteor-angular1-socially" step="14.14"}}

 # Summary